Michael Hiers

-Michael Chapman Hiers (born May 28, 1999) is an American professional football quarterback who most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Michael Chapman Hiers (born May 28, 1999) is an American professional football quarterback for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the Murray State Racers, at Northwest Mississippi Community College and for the Samford Bulldogs.

 Early life

 Hiers was born May 28, 1999, in Birmingham, Alabama.
 He grew up playing football, basketball and baseball and attended Briarwood Christian School in Birmingham, where he played each of those sports.
 He played as a shortstop and pitcher in baseball, as a quarterback in football, and as a guard in basketball.
 He was an All-County and All-City basketball player, an All-State, All-County and All-City baseball player and an All-State and All-County football player at Briarwood Christian.
 Nicknamed "Magic Mike", he helped the football team compile a 14–1 record with a state championship appearance in his only year as a starter, throwing for 2,672 yards and 22 touchdowns while being the AHSAA Class 5A leader in passing yards, completion percentage (68.8%) and total touchdowns.
 An unranked recruit, Hiers committed to play college football for the Murray State Racers.